bmx-routing/bmx6/README.md

 However, to let this simple command work as expected also check the following basic requirements:

-* bmx6 must be executed in root context (with super user permissions).
-If you are not already root, prepend all commands with sudo (eg: sudo bmx6 dev=eth1 ).
+* `bmx6` must be executed in root context (with super user permissions).
+If you are not already root, prepend all commands with sudo (eg: `sudo bmx6 dev=eth1` ).

-* NO IP address needs to be configured.
-By default bmx6 assumes IPv6 and autoconfigures an ULA based IPv6 address for each interface based on the MAC address of the device.
-Just, the interfaces must be UP.
-The linux ip command can do this for you (eg: ip link set wlan0 up ).
-Also, if you are using a wireless interface, the wireless interface settings must be set correctly so that link-layer connectivity is given with bmx6 daemons running on other nodes (computers).
-The good old iwconfig command may help to achieve that.
-For example: <pre> iwconfig wlan0 mode ad-hoc ap 02:ca:ff:ee:ba:be channel 11 essid my-mesh-network </pre> is a typical configuration for a wireless mesh setup.
+* No IP address needs to be configured.
+By default bmx6 assumes IPv6 and autoconfigures a [ULA](http://www.wikipedia.com)-based IPv6 address for each interface based on the MAC address of the device.
+The only pre-requisite is that the interfaces must be in the `up` state, E.G.: `ip link set wlan0 up`.

+  If you are using a wireless interface, the interface settings must have been configured using `iwconfig` to communicate with bmx6 daemons running on other nodes.
+This is a typical configuration for a wireless mesh setup: <pre>iwconfig wlan0 mode ad-hoc ap 02:ca:ff:ee:ba:be channel 11 essid my-mesh-network</pre>

 * Bmx6 (by default) works in daemon mode, thus sends itself to background and gives back a prompt.
-To let it run in foreground specify a debug level with the startup command like: <pre> bmx6 debug=0 dev=eth1 </pre>.
-Of course you may need to kill a previously started bmx6 daemon beforehand  ( killall bmx6 )
+To let it run in foreground specify a debug level with the startup command like: <pre> bmx6 debug=0 dev=eth1 </pre> Of course, you may need to kill a previously started bmx6 daemon beforehand  (`killall bmx6`)

 If everything went fine bmx6 is running now, searches for neighboring bmx6 daemons via the configured interface (link), and coordinates with them to learn about existence-of and routes-to all other bmx6 nodes in the network.

-### Accessing Protocol Events, Status, and Network Information¶
+### Monitoring bmx6 ###

-To access debug and status information of the bmx6 daemon which has just been started, a second bmx6 process can be launched in client mode (with the `--connect` or `-c` parameter) to connect to the main bmx6 daemon and retrieve the desired information.
+To access debug and status information of a running bmx6 daemon, a second bmx6 process can be launched in client mode (with the `--connect` or `-c` parameter) to connect to the main bmx6 daemon and retrieve the desired information.

-In the following, a few example will be discussed.
-Continuous debug levels with different verbosity and scope are accessible with the `--debug` or `-d` parameter.
+In the following, a few examples will be discussed.
+Debug levels with different verbosity and scope are accessible with the `--debug` or `-d` parameter.

 * Debug level 0 only reports critical events
 * Debug level 3 reports relevant changes and
 * Debug level 4 reports everything.
 * Debug level 12 dump in and outgoing protocol traffic

-Eg.: `bmx6 -cd3` connects a bmx6 client process to debug-level 3 of the main daemon and logs the output stdout until terminated with `ctrl-c`
+For example, `bmx6 -cd3` runs a bmx6 client process at debug level 3,
+connected to the main daemon and logs the output to stdout until terminated with `ctrl-c`.

-Status, network, and statistic information are accessible with dedicated parameters:
+Status, network, and statistic information are also accessible via their own parameters:

 * `status`
 * `interfaces`